modelbashir-create/NeuroMetrica/README.md

 #### my reasons for attempting this project is to let go of restrictions (hardware, backward compatibility, regulatory concerns) and just experiment.
 Bringing modern technologies together and see where I land.

-In the world I envision AI can enable imaging applications to :
+in the not so super distant future I envision AI can enable imaging applications to :

 - Compare suggestions and planning stage against what surgeons actually did and what happened to the patient.
 - Track patterns where its guidance was helpful, neutral, or wrong, and adjust its internal confidence.